Welcome to the new website

 New Unique Research Resources

 The most important part of the new website is the Research and Discover page, the gateway to our digital resources for NYG&B members who are logged in.
 Research Tools gathers numerous instructional articles by experts in the field and original guides to assist you in your family history research.
-Our eLibrary houses our growing collection of digitized records and publications, including the full run of The New York Genealogical and Biographical Record, as well as the Fold3 Plus database and the Early American Newspaper database.
+Our eLibrary houses our growing collection of digitized records and publications, including the full run of The New York Genealogical and Biographical Record, as well as the Early American Newspaper database.
 New drop-down menus make our collections easy to access.